- “Affiliates” means the legal entities owned directly or indirectly by Wrike, Inc. or that are otherwise in Wrike

 To exercise any rights relating to Service Data, Users should contact the relevant administrator for the Workspace associated with the Service Data, not Wrike.
 Regular Users of a Workspace can find contact information for the relevant Customer’s administrator(s) by logging in to the Workspace and selecting “Profile”, then “Profile Settings”, and then “Account Information”.
 Other individuals may contact Wrike to ask Wrike to forward a request or inquiry to a particular Workspace’s administrator or contact point.
 If you are a Customer account administrator or Customer account owner and require assistance with this process, such as if you want to make a request with respect to your own User data, you may contact us as described below.

 To provide security for Service Data within the Platform, we maintain physical, organizational and technical safeguards, which are subject to periodic changes.
 The specific Platform security options available to Customers depend on their Platform Plan.
 Customers’ use of available safeguards will impact the level of protection available for the Service Data.
 Communications with Wrike through other methods such as email or phone are not subject to those protections.
 Third-party software and services integrated into our Service Offerings, such Google Drive, Box, Dropbox and other integrations, are handled by such third parties subject to their own privacy and security procedures, which we do not control.

 Wrike complies with legal requirements for cross-border data protection, including through the use of European Commission-approved Standard Contractual Clauses and contract language required by the Privacy Shield, which is described below.

 Our Privacy Shield certification is available at https://www.privacyshield.gov/list.
 To learn more about the Privacy Shield program, please visit https://www.privacyshield.gov.
-When Wrike receives Personal Data under the Privacy Shield and then transfers it to a third-party service provider acting as an agent on Wrike’s behalf, Wrike may have certain responsibility under the Privacy Shield if both (i) the agent Processes the information in a manner inconsistent with the Privacy Shield, and (ii) Wrike is responsible for the event giving rise to the damage.
+When Wrike receives Personal Data under the Privacy Shield and then transfers it to a third-party service provider acting as an agent on Wrike’s behalf, Wrike has certain responsibility under the Privacy Shield if both (i) the agent Processes the information in a manner inconsistent with the Privacy Shield, and (ii) Wrike is responsible for the event giving rise to the damage.